SoftUni-Internal/interactive-content/EN/00-Final-Exam/01-Problem-02.md

 ### Comments

 We have three matches in total:
 `#Bread#19/03/21#4000#`: bread
 `|Apples|08/10/20|200|`: apples
 `|Carrots|06/08/20|500|`: carrots

 The sum of their calories is 4700.

-Since you need 2000kcal a day, you divide `4700/2000`, which means that this food will last for 2 days.
+Since you need 2000kcal a day, you divide 4700/2000, which means that this food will last for 2 days.

 We print each item.

-## Example 2
+## Second Example

 ### Input